 What’s So Great About Being a Digital Nomad in Brazil?

 There are many reasons why digital nomads flock to Brazil.
 The top reason?
 Brazil is a massive country.
 This means that there is a ton of variety when it comes to landscapes, activities, entertainment, cities, and more.
-To put it in perspective, Brazil is about twice the size of Europe.
+To put it in perspective, Brazil is almost the size of the United States.

 In other words, no matter who you are or what you like, you’re bound to find something you love in Brazil.
 But let’s get down to the nitty-gritty details.
 What is transportation like?
 What is the cost of living?
 Is the internet speed good enough for working online?
 Let’s take a closer look.